 These amazing musicians really influenced my life.
 Soon I developed my own style and eventually played a lot of clubs toured, recorded a little.
 And then life intervened and I had to put away my guitar and my dreams of playing for a long time.
 Then, a few years ago I met someone really special who I eventually married but thats a whole other story.

 We were going through some of my things one day and she came across a box of my tapes.
-Carla couldn’t believe that I had put my dreams aside all these years.
-So with a little encouragment and support I went back into the studio and started recording again.
-So here I am, my passion for music never went away, and it's really never too late to work on your dreams, Now go work on yours.
+My girl Carla couldn’t believe that I had put my dreams on hold all these years.
+So with a little encouragment and a lot of support I went back into the studio and started writing and recording again.
+So here I am, my passion for music never went away, and it just shows that its never too late to work on your dreams, Now go work on yours.